douglas-george/timberhearth/storybook/story.md

 Mossel stood still in the quiet square, his broom balanced like a staff in his hand.

-“They’re still just children,” he murmured again.
+”They’re still just children,” he murmured again.

 And though he’d swept every leaf and pebble from the square, he couldn’t shake the feeling that something unseen still lingered.

-# Chapter Six: Shadows and Sparks
+## Chapter Six: Shadows and Sparks

 The second climb to Whistlewing’s roost felt different.

 The first time, the tower had hummed with mystery—like a sealed letter waiting to be opened.
 This time, the air felt heavier, more watchful, as if the tower already knew what they were coming to ask.

 Jessica and Gabriel moved quietly, lanterns in hand, each step creaking softly beneath their boots.
-Mossel had grumbled something about “odd timing” and “second visits being bad luck,” but he hadn’t stopped them.
+Mossel had grumbled something about “odd timing” and ”second visits being bad luck,” but he hadn’t stopped them.
 He’d only made them promise one thing.

-“There’s a heap of storm-downed branches behind the schoolhouse,” he’d said that morning, thumping his broom against the cobblestones.
-“Needs clearing before it smothers the lilacs.
+“There’s a heap of storm-downed branches behind the schoolhouse,” he’d said that morning, thumping his broom against the cobblestones. ”Needs clearing before it smothers the lilacs.
 You do that for me, and I’ll turn a blind eye when you slip past tonight.”

 Jessica had nodded solemnly.

 Gabriel had winced.
 “Another stump job?”

-“Worse,” Mossel had muttered.
+”Worse,” Mossel had muttered.
 “It’s wet.”

 And now, as they reached the top of the spiral stairs, they carried the weight of that promise along with them.